Francis Bacon

 Who was Francis Bacon?

-Francis Bacon was an English philosopher, statesman, scientist, and author, known for developing the empirical method and advocating for the reform of scientific inquiry.
+An English philosopher, statesman, and scientist who formalized the empirical method and promoted inductive scientific inquiry.

 Related Literary Movements